Fatin Abbas: Early life and education

-Abbas was born in Khartoum.
-She grew up in a middle-class family there until the age of eight, where her father was a university professor in the department of English literature.
+Abbas was born in Khartoum, where her father was a professor in the University of Khartoum's department of English literature.
+She grew up in a middle-class family there until the age of eight.
 Following the military coup by Omar al-Bashir in 1989, her father was imprisoned as a political opponent of the new regime and only released one year later.
 To escape further persecution, the family went into exile in the US in 1990.
 Working at the United Nations in New York City, her mother earned a salary for the family.

 Abbas lived her teenage years in New York City and experienced racial prejudice against People of Color, as well as the cultural differences between life in Sudan and the US when she returned to Sudan for extended visits.
 She earned a Bachelor of Arts degree in English literature from the University of Cambridge, a PhD in Comparative Literature from Harvard University, and a Master of Fine Arts in Creative Writing from Hunter College at the City University of New York.

 Career as writer and academic

-As a non-fiction author, Abbas has written essays, reviews and reports for international media such as The Nation, openDemocracy, the Royal African Society's African Arguments, Bidoun magazine, the German edition of Le Monde diplomatique, the German Die Zeit online, and Kulturaustausch, a magazine published by the ifa - Institute for Foreign Relations in Germany.
+As a non-fiction author, Abbas has written essays, reviews and reports for international media such as The Nation, openDemocracy, the Royal African Society's African Arguments, Bidoun magazine, Le Monde diplomatique, the German Die Zeit online, and Kulturaustausch, a magazine published by the ifa - Institute for Foreign Relations in Germany.
 For the online magazine Africa is a Country, she wrote a review of the feature film Timbuktu by Mauritanian filmmaker Abderrahmane Sissako.

 In her 2015 article "Coming to terms with Sudan's legacy of slavery", she discussed the history of slavery from the early 19th century up to independent Sudan.
 She outlined how slavery has shaped the prevailing public notions of identity either as Muslim and Arabized northern Sudanese or as southern Sudanese of mainly traditional African or Christian religious beliefs:

 [The history of slavery] sheds light on some of the inequalities that have characterised the relationship between the two Sudans.
 In the north, to this day, the derogatory term for a South Sudanese is 'abid – literally, "slave".
 This not only points to the kind of discrimination that South Sudanese have had to suffer at the hands of northerners, it also indicates the extent to which the legacy of slavery continued to inform structures of economic, political and social inequality long after the official abolishment of the practice in 1924, and the country's independence in 1956.